Local Whittle estimation with (quasi-)analytic wavelets: Asymptotic behavior of the estimators

 which is the desired result.

 Finally, the approximation of the sample wavelet covariance is changed.
-It is sufficient, to use results of Proposition \ref{prop:covY3} (instead of Proposition 1 of \cite{normality}), to check that, for all $(\ell,m)\in\{1,\dots,p\}^2$, Hence, based on Proposition \ref{prop:covY3}, it is sufficient to have since when $j$ goes to infinity, $n_j$ is equivalent to $N2^{-j}+1$.
+It is sufficient, to use results of Proposition \ref{prop:covY3} (instead of Proposition 1 of \cite{normality}), to check that, for all $(\ell,m)\in\{1,\dots,p\}^2$, Hence, based on Proposition \ref{prop:covY3} and Lemma \ref{lem:nj}, when $N^{-1}2^{j_1}L\to 0$, it is sufficient to have since when $j$ goes to infinity, $j_0\leq j\leq j_1$, $n_j$ is equivalent to $N2^{-j}$.

 The rest of the proof does not present major changes.
 It is thus omitted.